-Peterborough Poetry Project is a fledgling project, created by Bill Chatfield in January 2019 to support and promote education and literacy in general with an emphasis on poetry.
-Four other local folks have agreed to form a Board of Directors as we work to establish nonprofit status.
+Peterborough Poetry Project is a fledgling not-for-profit* project, created by Bill Chatfield in January 2019 to support and promote literacy in general with an emphasis on poetry.
+[To see how to contribute to our projects, please page down on this page to "Support."]
+We now have a six-person Board of Directors again.
 Our aim is to promote poetry in Peterborough and beyond.
-We organized and co-sponsored (with the Peterborough Town Library, 1833 Society, and New Hampshire Antiquarian Booksellers Association) our first event, a successful book fair, held at the Peterborough (NH) Community Center on May 12, 2019.
+This Spring we ran three poetry contests; see "Contests" page for info.
+We have now published two books: "On and Off the Road: Poems of NH," and "Out of Darkness," and will be publishing our third book - "you, genesis," the first book of poems by Rachel Sturges, a 2019-2020 NY Youth Poet Laureate.
+See "Books" page for more info.
+We organized and co-sponsored (with the Peterborough Town Library, 1833 Society, and New Hampshire Antiquarian Booksellers Association) a successful rejuvenated Peterborough Book Fair and a related student poetry contest, held at the Peterborough (NH) Community Center on May 12, 2019.

 Thinking poetically may mean:

 making a mental snapshot of a moment in time

 realizing a connection that you feel with other people – now, in the past, or in the future

 We’re open to suggestions about sponsoring future events.